-City earns positive reviews for snow plowing
+NYC got snow plowing right this time, lawmakers say - amNewYork

 “I liked what I saw,” said a confident de Blasio at a news conference afterward.

 Thursday’s storm, the first real test since last winter, brought three inches of snowfall per hour at its peak intensity in the late morning.
-At 13.2 inches, Fresh Meadows, Queens, saw the most snowfall in the city, according to National Weather Service estimates on Thursday night.
+At 13.2 inches, Fresh Meadows, Queens, saw the most snowfall in the city, according to National Weather Service.
 Central Park saw more than 9 inches of the white stuff.

 Snowfall began to taper off by 2 p.m. and outer borough plowing efforts seemed to earn positive reviews.